 When you decide which boiling system to go for, you should think about how many coffees you’re planning to make.
 If it’s just 1 or 2 in the morning, then a single boiler espresso machine would do.

-How Usable is the Coffee Machine?
+How Usable is the Espresso Maker?

 For home espresso machines, you should think about how easy and comfortable it’ll be for you to use the machine.
 See if the portafilter handle is comfortable, and check if it’s easy for you to secure it to the machine.
-You should also make sure there’s enough distance between the group head and the tray, so you can fit different size cups, or at least a 2oz shot glass.
+You should also make sure there’s enough distance between the group head and the drip tray, so you can fit different size cups, or at least a 2oz shot glass.

 Lastly, you should look out for the displays and buttons.
 Are they placed at convenient places, or is it going to be awkward getting to them?